Season’s Greetings from the KE team. Click here for our festive opening hours.

 Emily goes chasing waterfalls in Iceland

-You can read more about all their Iceland holiday highlighs here, or continue down to learn about each waterfall you can experience if you join this fantastic tour.
+You can read more about all their Iceland holiday highlights here, or continue down to learn about each waterfall you can experience if you join this fantastic tour.

 Image

-During this one week holiday you’ll not only see waterfalls (foss in Icelandic) by the roadside but, depending on how adventurous you’re feeling, you can circumnavigate one including a double driver crossing!
+During this one week holiday you’ll not only see waterfalls (foss in Icelandic) by the roadside but, depending on how adventurous you’re feeling, you can circumnavigate one including a double river crossing!

-This trip starts with 2 days based on the mind blowing Snafalness Peninsular.
-A magical landscape of glaciers, volcanoes and lava fields.
+This trip starts with two days based on the mind-blowing Snafalness Peninsular: a magical landscape of glaciers, volcanoes and lava fields.
 First up on our waterfall list was the stunningly beautiful Grundarfoss (pictured above).
 This was very accessible from the roadside and in my opinion was the prettiest waterfall of the trip.
-Balsalt columns surround its main drop and it’s beautifully framed on each side by angled slopes.
+Basalt columns surround its main drop and it’s beautifully framed on each side by angled slopes.

 Image

-A short drive later we came upon one Iceland’s most photographed waterfalls, the Kirkjufellsfoss cascades.
+A short drive later we came upon one of Iceland’s most photographed waterfalls, the Kirkjufellsfoss cascades.
 Once again this was handily accessible from the road.
-Above is a professional shot (as it’s much better than the one I took)!
+Above is a professional shot (as it’s much better than the one I took!)

 Image

-We opted for the advanced full circle route which took around 3 hours, 7.5km and 380m ascent.
+We opted for the advanced full circle route which took around 3 hours - 7.5km and 380m ascent.
 What made the route ‘advanced’ were all the exiting features.
 First off, we descended through the Pvottahellir cave, which was high enough to walk through and neatly framed the upcoming view.
-Next we needed to cross the river via a couple of stepping stones and then a long tree trunk with a cable at shoulder height to hold onto to.
+Next we needed to cross the river via a couple of stepping stones and then a long tree trunk with a cable at shoulder height to hold onto.
 Your boots might get wet here depending on the amount of recent rainfall.

 Image

-Following this, you start walking up hilll, keeping the dramatic gorge to the left until you reach the main view point.
-Here you can take in Glymur waterfall’s 200m near verticle drop.
-Continuing up the steep trail you eventually reach the plato and see the large river which is feeding Glymur.
+Following this, you start walking up hill, keeping the dramatic gorge to the left until you reach the main view point.
+Here you can take in Glymur waterfall’s 200m near vertical drop.
+Continuing up the steep trail you eventually reach the plateau and see the large river which is feeding Glymur.
 There is a point across this river which is shallow (around knee depth at worse) to cross the river.
-We had our spare shoes with us already and although bracing cold water in September, we were soon across and feeling pretty epic!
+We had our spare shoes with us already and although it was bracing cold water in September, we were soon across and feeling pretty epic!
 The walk back down was gradual and rewards you with a great view of Hvalfjorour Fjord.

 The next waterfall on our holiday was a much gentler experience.
 This was Öxarárfoss which sits on one of the North American and Eurasian Plate fault lines.
 This area has also served as meeting point, both as a parliament and place to dish out punishments by the first Vikings to colonise Iceland from 800AD.